Amitesh0202/Legal_lens/README.md

 - 💬 **Plain language** — no legal jargon, explained like a friend
 - 🤝 **Negotiation tips** — how to push back on unfair terms
 - 🤖 **Legal assistant chatbot** — ask questions about your legal situation in plain language
-- 🌐 **Multilingual** — full UI and law descriptions in English, हिन्दी, and తెలుగు
+- 🌐 **Multilingual** — full UI and analysis in English, हिन्दी, and తెలుగు

 ---

 ## Supported Documents

-Employment Contracts · Rental Agreements · Loan Agreements · Terms of Service ·
-Privacy Policies · NDAs · Builder-Buyer Agreements · Freelance Contracts · Insurance Policies · Partnership Deeds · Franchise Agreements · Investment Agreements
+Employment Contracts · Rental Agreements · Loan Agreements · Terms of Service · Privacy Policies · NDAs · Builder-Buyer Agreements · Freelance Contracts · Insurance Policies · Partnership Deeds · Franchise Agreements · Investment Agreements

 ---